 - Suspension of the driver’s license of the offender; and

-In the above two cases, the reckless driving is regarded as a class six felony where if convicted, the jail time sentence may go up to 12 months or a prison sentence for a period up to five years.
+In the above two cases, the reckless vehicle operator is regarded as a class six felony where if convicted, the jail time sentence may go up to 12 months or a prison sentence for a period up to five years.
 In relevance to the fine, it may be as high as $2,500 as indicated above.

 In addition, the killing of a person while racing will most certainly consider reckless driving to be a felony rather than a misdemeanour.
 In this case, in accordance with Virginia Code §46.2-865.1, a special felony is created and that involves a penalty that constitutes a period of imprisonment that may go up to twenty years.
 However, the mandatory minimum of serving such sentence is only one year.
 In addition to the above mentioned, the driver’s license may be subject to a suspension for a term of one to three years.